 This jewel of the park system, way up in the northeast corner and “hidden” away in the 9,000-acre Nipmuck State Forest, has a lot to keep you occupied.
-During the warmer months this park truly shines.
-Tons of beautiful hiking, boating and fishing in the Mashapaug Pond, which is actually a 300-acre lake that touches the Massachusetts state line.
+During the warmer months, this park truly shines.
+Tons of beautiful hiking, boating, and fishing in the Mashapaug Pond, which is actually a 300-acre lake that touches the Massachusetts state line.
 This is one of the great places to be in the state for fall foliage, as the densely packed trees offer a very colorful canvas, while the lake waters provide a beautiful mirrored surface.

-If you’re a photographer, or even a wanna-be like me, this dam is so picturesque.
+If you’re a photographer or even a wanna-be like me, this dam is so picturesque.
 Completed in 1940 and located on the eastern branch of the Farmington River, the dam creates the 8-mile-long Barkhamsted Reservoir, which serves as the primary water source for Hartford.
-This is a place where you come to get away and to enjoy the quiet and the stunning views.
+This is a place where you come to get away and to enjoy the quiet and stunning views.
 You might even spy a soaring bald eagle.
 There are also some great walking trails in the area.
 But if you’re planning a long stay, make sure to bring food and drinks; there are no dining options in the immediate vicinity.

 Shore Line Trolley Museum

 Once upon a time, you could get almost anywhere in the state via mass transportation.
 Before the personal automobile, an extensive network of suburban trolley lines covered not just Connecticut, but most of New England.
 Some of the last remaining suburban trolleys are still running at the Shore Line Trolley Museum in East Haven, where you can ride a selection of vintage trolleys through a rural area!
-It give you a feel for the transportation methods of days gone by.
+It gives you a feel for the transportation methods of days gone by.
 It’s $10 for adults. $7 seniors, and active duty and retired military are free!

 Beinecke Rare Book and Manuscript Library

 Being the daughter of an author, this place intrigues me.
-It hold the university’s extensive collection of medieval manuscripts, rare books, maps, historic tracts and pamphlets as well as modern-day items such as artists’ books, and rare limited editions.
+It holds the university’s extensive collection of medieval manuscripts, rare books, maps, historic tracts, and pamphlets as well as modern-day items such as artists’ books, and rare limited editions.
 Built in 1962, the building is the largest in the world dedicated to the preservation and collection of rare books and manuscripts.
 But perhaps the most famous item is the mysterious Voynich Manuscript.
 Which I hadn’t ever heard of!
 Not sure how I hadn’t but now must do research!
 Ha!
 We love mysteries!
 The Voynich Manuscript is named for the book dealer who purchased it in 1912, and very little is known about its true origins.
 Written entirely in a mysterious and most likely fictional language, the manuscript is elaborately decorated with symbols and illustrations of fanciful plant life.
 The book was donated to Yale’s Beinecke Library in 1969, where it continues to attract the attention of scholars and code-breakers attempting to crack its riddles and solve its mysteries.
 Maybe someone will actually break the code one day.
 Or maybe it was a joke to see how many people would try and it’s just a bunch of nonsense.
 Who knows!
 This kind of stuff fascinates me!

 East Rock Park